wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-configure-network-settings-for-microsoft-teams/includes/09-manage-network-topology.md

     :::image type="content" source="../media/network-roaming-policy.png" alt-text="Screenshot of adding a roaming policy.":::

-4. Then, you can assign the roamig policy by editing a network site from the **Network sites** tab.
+4. Then, you can assign the roaming policy by editing a network site from the **Network sites** tab.

 You can also use the following PowerShell cmdlet to configure roaming policies: